Piran on the Adriatic

 Travel Arrangements:

-Book yours here Arrival by plane, bus or train*.
-Airports are Ljubljana and Trieste.
-From there you can continue by rental car, train or bus.
+For example, book your arrival by plane, bus, or train here.* The airports are Ljubljana and Trieste.
+You can then continue your journey by rental car, train, or regular bus.

 - by public bus from Trieste (Italy) to Koper, Izola, Portorož and Piran